inji/inji-openid4vp-ios-swift/README.md

 ###### Exceptions

-1. JsonEncodingException is thrown if there is any issue while serializing the Verifiable Presentation token without proof.
+1. JsonEncodingFailed exception is thrown if there is any issue while serializing the vp_token without proof.

+This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
+If response_uri is invalid and validation failed then Verifier won't be able to know about it.

 ### shareVerifiablePresentation
-- This function takes VPResponseMetadata type which contains the proof details which is used to construct the verifiable presentation with proof to send it to verifier as POST request.
+- This function constructs a vp_token with proof using received VPResponseMetadata, then sends it and the presentation_submission to the Verifier via a HTTP POST request.
-- Returns the response with a success message back to the wallet.
+- Returns the response back to the consumer app(mobile app) saying whether it has received the shared Verifiable Credentials or not.

 ```
     let response = try await openID4VP.shareVerifiablePresentation(vpResponseMetadata: VPResponseMetadata)